Economic Development Fund

 One way we can achieve this is by investing in local organisations and initiatives through grants that support groups operating within South Wairarapa and delivering economic sustainability to its people.
 In particular, the Council is interested in initiatives that grow the local economy by attracting money into the region, rather than re-circulating local money.

-The fund was established by the Council late last year (2025) and has a pool of $180,000 to grant this financial year.
+The fund was established by the Council late last year (2025) and had a pool of $180,000, which was granted this financial year.
 There is no guarantee this fund will be available next year.
-Applications will be assessed on clear criteria by the Economic Growth Committee.
+Applications were assessed on clear criteria by the Economic Growth Committee.

 Purpose